hyperledger-archives/composer-tools/packages/fabric-dev-servers/README.md

 $ ./stop.sh
 ```

-### Create Hyperledger Composer Profile
+### Create Hyperledger Composer PeerAdmin card

 Issue from the `fabric-tools` directory:

 ```
-$ ./createComposerProfile.sh
+$ ./createPeerAdminCard.sh
 ```

-Note: this create a Hyperledger Composer profile specifically to connect to the Hyperledger Fabric network that you have already started.
+Note: this will create a Hyperledger Composer card specifically for the use of deploying a business network either
+by using deploy or via install/start.

 ### Teardown Hyperledger Fabric